pedrobertazzo/revachol-bot-final-cut/README.md

 # Revachol Bot: Final Cut

-Welcome to **Revachol Bot: Final Cut**, a fan-made chat backend inspired by the world of _Disco Elysium_.
+**Revachol Bot: Final Cut** is a fan-made chat backend inspired by the world of _Disco Elysium_.

 ## Prerequisites

-This projects uses OpenAI SDK, so you need a compatible provider (openAI, gemini, etc) and API Key to continue.
+This projects uses OpenAI SDK, so you need a compatible provider (openai, gemini, etc) and API Key to run it.

 ---